-The base salary of Mr. K. J. McNamara, President and Chief Executive Officer of the Company, was increased on November 7, 2003, to a base rate of \$417,600.
-His bonus in respect of 2003 services was \$260,575.
-The Compensation/Incentive Committee believes that Mr. McNamara's base salary, 2003 bonus and stock options granted are consistent with his performance as measured by these factors and the other criteria discussed above.
+During 2005, the base salary of Mr. K. J. McNamara, President and Chief Executive Officer of the Company, was \$600,000.
+His bonus in respect of 2005 services was \$990,000 and a restricted stock award of 8,000 shares, vesting in full on February 8, 2010.
+Factors considered in establishing the compensation levels in 2005 for Mr. McNamara were the 55.2% increase in net income, excluding special items, the 48% increase in the price of Capital Stock, and an increase of over 50% in earnings per share, excluding special items.
+The Compensation/Incentive Committee believes that Mr. McNamara's base salary, LTIP awards, 2005 bonus and stock options granted are consistent with his performance as measured by these factors and the other criteria discussed above.

-Compensation/Incentive Committee

-Charles H. Erhart, Jr., Chairman
+Compensation/Incentive Committee Charles H. Erhart, Jr., Chairman Donald Breen, Jr. Frank E. Wood